lizziehv/cs50-sudoku/IMPLEMENTATION.md

     - Instead add an end of line

 #### check_entry
+- For every entry in the same row
+    - If one of them is the same as the entry provided, return false.
+- For every entry in the same column
+    - If one of them is the same as the entry provided, return false.
+- Calculate the number of box the entry is in by dividing its column and row by 3
+    - For every entry in the box
+        - If it is the same as the given entry, return false
+- Return true

 #### check_box
 - Loop through every row and column in the given diagonal (0-3)